 COVID-19 Vaccine Update: As of June 20, our Paramus Vaccination Center will be open Wednesday through Saturday only.
 The Wellness & Walk-In Care Center at the Garden State Plaza will remain open Monday through Saturday.
 We are offering vaccines at both locations, by appointment and walk-in, to those ages 12 and older.
 Click for hours of operation and to make an appointment.

-Now through March, The Valley Hospital is offering coronary calcium CT scans at a reduced rate of $99 for self-pay patients.
+Now available at a reduced rate of $99 for self-pay patients.

 Schedule your coronary calcium screening today by calling 201-447-8200.

 An important part of heart health is getting regular coronary calcium CT scans.
 Here at Valley, we take pride in delivering top of the line heart care, and that includes encouraging these scans for at-risk patients for early detection of potential heart issues.

 A coronary calcium CT scan is a painless, non-invasive test that can help assess the location and extent of plaque build-up in the coronary arteries – a marker for heart disease – before symptoms develop.
 In time, plaque can lead to coronary occlusion, a dangerous narrowing and/or blockage of the coronary arteries, which can result in a heart attack.

 How Does a Coronary Calcium CT Scan Work?

 A calcium-scoring computed tomography (CT) scan, is used to detect calcium deposits in atherosclerotic plaque in the coronary arteries.
 Patients are assigned a calcium score based on the amount of calcium present in the three coronary arteries.
 The goal of a calcium-scoring CT scan is to detect coronary artery disease at an early stage when there are no symptoms, and to determine its severity.

 Note: CAC scoring is performed without any special preparation.
 No iodine containing contrast agent is administered for the test.